Do you know your bouldering from your belays? Your rock over from your dyno?

 Because of their love of what they call “climbing in its purest form,” Boulder Brighton have built a venue over 1,000 sq. metres in size, with over 250 regularly reset problems for climbers of all abilities.
 Rest assured, regardless of what you want to get out of bouldering, Boulder Brighton will have you covered.

-They told us, “At the end of the day, a climbing centre is only as good as the routes on the walls.
+“At the end of the day, a climbing centre is only as good as the routes on the walls.
 We know this at Boulder Brighton, and we spend huge amounts of time and money trying to get the best climbs that we possibly can.
 We set a chunk of new routes at least once a week, often two or three times, we buy fancy new holds whenever we see something new and exciting on the market, and we make sure that we have a good variety of route-setters setting in different styles, whether they’re in-house staff of visiting guest setters.

 “But all of this would be worthless if it weren’t for our amazing community of staff and climbers – bouldering is always a friendly sport, but we think we’ve got a pretty special bunch of people down here in Brighton.
 There’s lots of space around the walls to sit, chat, and plot how to take down your latest project, and that means that talking to people you’ve never met before becomes completely normal and happens every day.
 Whatever grade you’re climbing, you’ll find plenty of help available.”